zsparal/api-documentation/source/reference/v2/wallets-api/request-apple-pay-payment-session.rst

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you are using :doc:`organization access tokens </guides/authentication>` or are creating an :doc:`OAuth app </oauth/overview>`, the only mandatory extra parameter is the ``profileId`` parameter.
-Data from the profile will be used for Apple Pay, for example the name of the profile will be displayed on the touch bar, if the payment is used on a MacBook with touch bar.
+If you are using :doc:`organization access tokens </guides/authentication>` or are creating an :doc:`OAuth app </oauth/overview>`, you have to specify which profile you are creating the payment session for using the ``profileId`` parameter.
+Data from the profile will be used for Apple Pay.
+For example, the name of the profile will be displayed on the touch bar, if the payment is used on a MacBook with touch bar.

 .. list-table::
    :widths: auto